Reza-Rahmani1378/zet/20220904062232/README.md

-# Java Effective Section 3 Item 10 Part 1
+# Java Effective Section 3 Item 10

 ## The easiest way to avoid problems is not to override the equals method: